Genesis 1:29

 Theoretical analysis for the safe form and dosage of amygdalin product

-Theoretical analysis for the safe form and bosage of amygdalin product - Tsanov | DOI: 10.2174/1871520620666200313163801
+Safe dosage and molecular form of amygdalin – theoretical analysis by Tsanov | DOI: 10.2174/1871520620666200313163801

 Indroduction: This article presents a theoretical analysis of the safe form and dosage of the amygdalin derivative.
 By making a precise socio-anthropological analysis of the life of the ancient people of Botra (Hunza people, Burusho/Brusho people), a hypothesis has been postulated through a number of modern quantum-mechanical, molecular-topological and bio analytical checks, and has also been confirmed by two proofs.